Mapsui/Mapsui/docfx/documentation/custom-style-renders.md

 mapControl.Renderer.StyleRenderers.Add(typeof(CustomStyle), new SkiaCustomStyleRenderer());
 ```

-This is the ISkiaStyleRenderer interface:
+This is the ISkiaStyleRenderer interface that you need to implement:
 ```csharp
 public interface ISkiaStyleRenderer : IStyleRenderer
 {